Teddy bear dog breeds are pups that look like cuddly toys!

 They usually require a lot of grooming and attention, as they love being surrounded by their families.

 Their temperament can differ depending on the characteristics they inherit.
 But they are generally affectionate, loyal dogs.

 It’s good to socialise them from a young age so they’re more comfortable around new people, animals, and situations.

-As long as schnoodles are well-socialised, they’ll get on well with other dogs in your home, however can be a little boisterous around younger children.
+As long as schnoodles are well-socialized, they’ll get on well with other dogs in your home, however can be a little boisterous around younger children.

 Training Schnoodle is also pretty easy, due to their intelligence!